snowkit/snow/snow/md/index.md

 Haxe is an expressive, beautiful modern programming language that compiles it's own code into other languages.
 This allows you, a user of haxe and thus snow - to build your code into the target platform code directly.

-For example native platforms would use c++, without you ever needing to write c++ code.
-Haxe exports to optimized javascript, so when you target a browser - it will run there too.

 <div class="breakout">

 [Get Started](#guide)